 The Historic Hotel Chequamegon In Wisconsin Is Notoriously Haunted And We Dare You To Spend The Night

 There are some guests at Best Western’s Hotel Chequamegon in Wisconsin who reportedly never checked out.
 This hotel has a long history in Ashland.
-The original hotel was built in 1877, and while it was completely rebuilt after a fire, some guests have noticed some unexplainable things.
-Hotel Chequamegon is a beautiful hotel in one of the most scenic spots in Wisconsin, and well worth a visit.
-That is, if you’re brave enough.
+The original hotel was built in 1877, and while it was completely rebuilt after a fire, some guests have noticed some unexplainable paranormal activities.
+Hotel Chequamegon is a beautiful hotel in one of the most scenic spots in our state, and in my opinion, it’s well worth a visit.
+That is, if you’re brave enough to spend the night at this haunted hotel in Wisconsin.

 Haunted Places In Wisconsin